bezhermoso/ZfViewBundle/README.md

 </html>
 ```

-Templates can also be defined within the `@Rendering` annoations in methods and will take precedence:
+Templates can also be defined within the `@Rendering` annotation in a method and will take precedence:

 ```php
 <?php